 You are going to wad up your precious soft-felted scarf into a wet, soapy ball, and throw it — hard– against a table.
 Pick it up and re-wad it (is that even a word?) and then throw it again!
 Do this about 20 times.
 (It’s funny to explain to the neighbors what I’m doing when I slam wet felt out on the patio table.
 It’s even funnier not to explain.)

 The last step in the felting process, to make this a durable fabric as well as pretty, is to agitate over a rough surface or washboard.
 Some people use a waffle-surfaced felting tool.
-I prefer this inexpensive little washboard basin I picked up off Amazon.
+I prefer an inexpensive little washboard basin I picked up off AliExpress.
 I got it last spring, and it has become my go-to tool for all kinds of fiber projects.

 When you have hard-felted (all the violent parts) your felt, the surface will show the puckery texture that you’re looking for.
 This is a durable fabric, and, short of cat claws picking at it, shouldn’t have bits falling off or pilling over time.